connerdouglass/go-retry/README.md

 retry.Rand(retry.Exponential(time.Second))
 ```

 This creates a new wrapper Delay that includes the exponential delay, but adds a random offset at the end.
+By default, the random offset changes the input delay value by up to 10%.

 ### Adding logging to delays and retries